Table of Contents

 Another way to install it is to use Pip;

 Note that you might need to install some dependencies (i.e., some other Python packages) to get it to run under Ubuntu (it may prove useful to check the post linked below).

 If you are running Linux Mint Debian Edition (LMDE) you can try to use the instructions in an earlier post How to Install PsychoPy on LMDE.

-There is, as far as I know, only one book that mentions and give an example of how to use PsychoPy: Computational Neuroscience and Cognitive Modelling: A Student’s Introduction to Methods and Procedures.
-If anyone that read this and know about other books please leave a comment with title and author name.
+As far as I know, there is only one book that mentions and gives an example of how to use PsychoPy: Computational Neuroscience and Cognitive Modelling: A Student’s Introduction to Methods and Procedures.
+If anyone reads this and knows about other books, please leave a comment with the title and author’s name.

 You can also look at my example script: SART written in PsychoPy.
 Finally, here you will find some useful links to Python (and R) related resources: Python Resources.
 If you want to learn how to make a Psychomotor vigilance test in PsychoPy or download it, check that post out.

 Peirce, J. W. (2007).
 PsychoPy-Psychophysics software in Python.
 Journal of Neuroscience Methods, 162(1-2), 8–13.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2018741/